JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/overview.md

 located within the applicaiton folder structure.

 ## Choosing 64-bit or 32-bit
-For the most part, any tool that is used to compile, either in-part or whole, any WSJT application should be 32-Bit on Windows.
+For the most part, any tool that is used to compile--either in-part or whole-- WSJT applications should be 32-bit on Windows.
 Tools such as Git, Dotnet, 7-Zip, RapidEE, and others, can be 64-bit as they are tools to help users with non-compiling tasks.
-Each guide will have the `Required` arch-type and indicate whether it is acceptable to use 64-Bit or not.
+Each guide will have the `Required` arch-type and indicate whether it is acceptable to use 64-bit or not.

 ## System System Level Installation
 JTSDK-Tools requires two packages to be installed at the System Level: